 Our Management Team - At Mad Hatters we always strive to be outstanding, and our team are one of the most important factors of making sure this happens.
 To ensure are staff stay motivated, and are kept upto date with current practice and legislation, our management team will support staff by allowing them to attend training provided by the local authority, as well as in house training.
 This also means staff are able to extend their own personal proffesional development, and enjoy their role, and in return means staff will stay with us, and build a safe, secure, and fun environment for children to extend and support their own individual development.
 We work with other proffesionals to ensure our practice is at a high standard, and our expectations are the same as others using the Early Years Foundation Stage Curriculum.

 English as an Additional Language (EAD) Representative - At Mad Hatters we believe a child's first language plays a significant role in identity and learning.
 Therefore from the word "go" we work with parents to gain an understanding of key words and phrases used at home, to use and support learning and development at nursery.
 Maariyaah our EAD representative will ensure some of these are then displayed in their base room, along with numbers and colours which allows children to see, and understand different scripts.
-Working together with parents allows us to track children's learning and development at home, as well as at nursery, to ensure children are working towards the Early Learning Outcomes in the seven areas of learning.
+Working together with parents allows us to track children's learning and development at home, as well as at nursery, to ensure children are working towards the Early Learning Goals in the seven areas of learning.

 At Mad Hatters we work in partnership with parents to support and enhance the development of the children and to respect, understand and value the contribution parents make towards their child’s learning.
 To keep you upto date with your child's development at nursery, we carry out an assessment shortly after your child's second birthday, highlighting areas your child is doing well in, areas they may need a little more support, and work together to agree next steps to take.
 The staff will send home various activities you may like to try with your child at home, and we always love to hear what new skills they have learnt at home, to be able to support their learning at nursery.
 We hold a parents evening twice a year, which is a fantastic opportunity to discuss your child's development, however staff are always on hand to discuss any issues or concerns you have, and their learning journals are always available to read.
 Please find below a link to our useful links page where we hope you may find useful information on various topics, and a link to our complaints procedure if you feel there are any concerns you would like to discuss with us.